Dermatology Residency Program

 Throughout the year, residents attend and participate in various scheduled teaching conferences as outlined below.
 Noon conference time is used primarily for journal clubs, textbook club, and didactic lectures.

 Currently, Andrews’ Clinical Dermatology is the text reviewed and readings are assigned on a weekly basis.
 Additional textbooks used for selected chapters and textbook club readings include Fitzpatrick’s General Dermatology, Bolognia’s Dermatology, Wolverton’s Drugs in Dermatology, Spitz’s Genodermatoses, Robinson’s Surgery of the Skin, Hurwitz’s Clinical Pediatric Dermatology, Weedon’s Skin Pathology among others.
 The various curricula for dermatopathology, dermatologic surgery and pediatric dermatology are similarly covered during these protected education time.

 The Journal of the American Academy of Dermatology, Archives of Dermatology, and Dermatologic Surgery journals are routinely reviewed.
 Selected readings may be reviewed from Journal of Investigative Dermatology, International Journal of Dermatology, British Journal of Dermatology, and Drugs in Dermatology, among others.
-Typically, residents are assigned specific articles to review and summarize for the benefit of the group.
+Typically, residents are assigned specific articles to review, critique and summarize for the benefit of the group.